 Creole hardneck garlic produces small to medium bulbs with a characteristic color, setting this type apart from other hardnecks.
 At first glance, you will be impressed by the beautiful shades of reds and purples on the outside of this garlic.

 Many people liken its colorful skin to a charming rose.
-Creole garlic is suitable for growing in warm climates.
-Colder regions will cause some difficulties for you to develop this garlic type.
+Creole garlic is suitable for growing in warm climates, while colder regions will cause some difficulties for its growth.
 You can keep this garlic for use for up to 10 months.

 2. Middle Eastern Garlic